Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

 \begin{remark} Compared to \eqref{extracasselsbound}, the exponent in \eqref{extrabound} is smaller for a wide range of signatures $(r,s)$ and in the cases, where the exponent is larger, we can restrict $Q$ by setting some coordinates to zero to arrive at least at the result of the case $d=5$.
 For example, if one has $r \sim s$, then $2 \beta \sim 1$ and therefore the exponent in \eqref{extrabound} is of order $\sim 2/d$. \end{remark}

-To simplify the investigation of \eqref{eq:Intro:1}, we may assume that $\eps=1$.
+To simplify the analysis of \eqref{eq:Intro:1}, we may assume that $\eps=1$.
 Indeed, replacing all coefficients $q_j$ by $q_j/\eps$ it is sufficient to consider the solvability of the inequality

-Guided by Theorem \ref{th:Intro:SchlickeweiTheorem}, we shall prove the following bound for the irrational case, which is already comparable to \eqref{extrabound} up to the determinant (note that $|f_1 \ldots f_d|$ is the determinant of $F$) being replaced by the $d$-th power of the largest eigenvalue and an additional growth rate given by \eqref{eq:MeaningOfll}.
+Guided by Theorem \ref{th:Intro:SchlickeweiTheorem}, we shall prove the following bound for the non-integral case, which is already comparable to \eqref{extrabound} up to the determinant of $\operatorname{diag}(f_1,\ldots,f_d)$ being replaced by the $d$-th power of the largest eigenvalue and an additional growth rate given by \eqref{eq:MeaningOfll}.

-\begin{theorem} Let $q_1,\ldots, q_d$ be real numbers, of which $r \geq 1$ are positive and $s \geq 1$ negative, such that $|q_i| \geq e^e$ and $d= r+s \geq 5$.
+\begin{theorem} Let $q_1,\ldots, q_d$ be real numbers, of which $r \geq 1$ are positive and $s \geq 1$ negative, such that $\abs{q_i} \geq e^e$ and $d= r+s \geq 5$.
 Then there exist integers $m_1,\ldots,m_d$, not all zero, satisfying both \eqref{eq:Oppenheim:SmallValue} and

 where $\beta$ is defined as in \eqref{eq:Intro:Beta}.
 Here the implicit constant depends on $d$ only and $A \llcurly B$ stands for

 \end{theorem}